darrell/census_data_importer/README.md

 Actually, read the whole thing.

-Because in postgres we are storing the fields as numbers, we cannot use "." as a jam value to indicate that the sample is too small.
+Because in postgres we are storing the fields as numbers, we cannot use "." as a jam value to indicate that the sample is too small, as is the case in the distributed files..
 Instead, we have replaced that with '-2'.

-All numbers are stored as double precision, so disk usage can get rather high.
-If you have a suggestion for a way to work around that and use integers whenver possible, I'd like to hear it.
+All numbers are stored as integers or doubles where possible.
+Otherwise as double precision floats.

 Using imported data
 ===================